dhunninghake/vudu/README.md

 ```

 ## Composability FTW!
 By default Vudu supports writing out full declarations for styles (like shown above).
 However, one of its key features is the ability to compose small, immutable, structured objects.
-These utility objects can be used as building blocks to create more complex style structures.
-Read more about this.
+These utility objects are available out of the box to be used as building blocks to create complex style structures.

 Using the example above, this is how it could ALSO be written: